Employer of Record in Cameroon

 Employees are entitled to 1.5 days of annual leave for each month of service.
 After one year of service, employees have a total of 18 days of annual leave.

-Fundamental Aspects of Employment in Cameroon
+Employment and Labor Laws in Cameroon

 Employment contracts in Cameroon can be drafted in English, French, or as bilingual documents.
 Compliance with local regulations is crucial, and the following elements must be incorporated into every employment contract: